Was it worth it coming to this site?

 I was also “blown away” after doing my taxes this year and tallying up the 5-figure total of expenses for all the gear and site costs I spent last year.

 If In The Know Cycling, this one-of-a-kind, ad-free, subscription-free, paywall-free, reader-supported platform for independent, in-depth, and comparative reviews written by and for fellow cycling enthusiasts provides you any value from “hmmm, interesting” to “that post just helped me decide what I’m going to buy and where I should buy it,” then, good.

 1. BUY your cycling gear and kit after clicking on the links in the posts to the stores we recommend because they have the best prices, customer satisfaction, selection, and support among the 100+ stores we track.
 When you do, we may earn an affiliate commission from some of them.

 2. SHOP for the best prices on cycling gear using our Shop for Gear search tool at the top of each page.
-When you enter in a product name, you’ll go to our Know’s Shop where you’ll see prices and listings from my best ranked US stores including Competitive Cyclist, Power Meter City, and Planet Cyclery and top UK stores (many that sell to cyclists in the US and around the world) including Merlin Cycles, Chain Reaction Cycles, Tredz Limited, and Wiggle.
+When you enter a product name, you’ll go to our Know’s Shop where you’ll see prices and listings from my best-ranked US stores including Competitive Cyclist, and Planet Cyclery and top UK stores (many that sell to cyclists in the US and around the world) including Merlin Cycles, Tredz Limited, and Chain Reaction Cycles.

 4. CONTRIBUTE whatever you think the site is worth to you with this link using your credit card or PayPal.
 I only set this up because some readers asked me to give them some way to support the site when they felt guilty about buying products based on our recommendation from their local bike shop rather than through one of our links.
 OK, you can relieve any guilt this way.